 Click here for a full list of postgraduate fees.

 Register Your Interest

-I am hoping to pursue a career in human rights law.
-The knowledge and skills that I have gained throughout the LLM have placed me into a position where I am able to apply for jobs that I wasn’t able to prior to completing the LLM.
-Studying the LLM at Trinity has also opened up a number of other opportunities for me.
-Through the support and guidance from a number of Trinity lecturers, I am now looking into publishing articles in academic journals.
-Through Trinity’s mentoring program I was able to connect with a very experienced international criminal lawyer who provided me with some very good career advice and ongoing mentoring.”
+I hope to pursue a career in human rights law.
+The skills I gained through the course placed me in a position to apply for jobs I wasn’t able to before.
+Studying at Trinity also opened other opportunities for me.
+Through the guidance of Trinity’s lecturers, I am now looking into publishing articles in academic journals.
+Through Trinity’s mentoring programme I was able to connect with an experienced international criminal lawyer who provided me with ongoing career mentoring.